Top

 For days 2-4 the study compares treatment with PVP-I vs. water (on day 5 both groups received PVP-I).
 Most patients were asymptomatic.
 4 times per day mouthwashing and gargling with 20mL of 15-fold diluted PVP–I 7% or water.

-Authors are not familiar with the literature, having found only one of the 7 previous trials for PVP-I and COVID-19.
+Authors report only one of the 7 previous trials for PVP-I and COVID-19.
 Non-randomized study with no adjustments or group details.
 Some results in Figure 1 appear to be switched compared to the text and the labels in the figure.
 The viral clearance figures do not match the group sizes - for example authors report 62% PCR- for PVP-I at the 3rd test, however there is no number of 31 patients that rounds to 62%.

 Meta-analysis of vitamin C in 6 previous trials shows a benefit of 16%, so the actual benefit of ivermectin, HCQ, and PVP-I may be higher.
 Cluster RCT with 40 clusters.